Flolle/terminal-flood/benchmark/README.md

 terminal-flood allows you to create and solve datasets consisting of compact Flood-It game board strings.
 Compact strings are defined as holding the whole game board in one single line with no whitespace characters in them.
 The board size is derived from the length of the string. terminal-flood only supports square game boards, in which case `boardSize = sqrt(string.length)` will always be correct.

-Solving datasets will result in the output of two values, scores and time taken.
+Solving datasets will result in the output of two values, score and time taken.
 Time taken should be self-explanatory, and the score value is just the sum of the lengths of all solutions for the dataset.
 So lower values are better.

 # Datasets